YaoYao1995/MEEE/README.md

 # Instruction to reproduce MEEE
 Code to reproduce the experiments in MEEE.
-Notice the code is mainly based on the [MBPO](https://github.com/JannerM/mbpo)
+It is noteworthy that our code is mainly based on MBPO, and we refer interested readers to the original code base [MBPO](https://github.com/JannerM/mbpo) for more details.

 ## Installation
 1. Install `MuJoCo 2.0` at `~/.mujoco/mujoco200` and copy your license key to `~/.mujoco/mjkey.txt`, for example, you need to install the following dependencies first for Linux platform: